 Home to millions of Parisians and many more millions of visitors, there are still a few spots in Paris that are relatively undiscovered.
-I just returned from spending three months in Paris and today, I’ll share with you my list of the 15 best secret spots in Paris!
+I had the privilege of living in Paris for three months and got to explore both its iconic sites as well as the hidden gems of Paris.
+In this post, I’ll share with you my list of the 15 best secret spots in Paris!

 Rue Cremieux – Bastille

 It’s got to be one of the happiest streets in Paris and will surely put a smile on your face.
 You might even think you’ve been teleported to some Caribbean island.
 Rue Cremieux is a small pedestrian street that’s lined on both sides by cute houses that are painted in all the bright colors of the rainbow.
 It was a covered street until 1897 and was even partially flooded in the great flood of 1910.
 Surprisingly, there weren’t many tourists when we came here over the weekend, just residents reading the weekend papers in the sun.
 However, over recent years, residents have faced soaring numbers of visitors and are turning to the authorities to rescue them from the tourists.